Klugh/klugh.github.io/index.md

 Continuing to extend my track record of consistently improving individual and team delivery, along with improvements in quality, predictability, and productivity.
 I pride myself in succeeding where others have failed.
 My work has impacted some of the world's top brands including Intel, IBM, Bayer, Fiserv, Wells Fargo, Bank of New York, and GoDaddy.com to name a few.

 My passion lies in improving team performance, software quality, and productivity through effective integration of software engineering, Agile, and DevOps practices.
-I am a big proponent of optimizing software delivery by running applications and services on self-managed containers, which has been one of the biggest advancements in DevOps to date.
+I am a proponent of optimizing software delivery by running applications and services on self-managed containers, which has been one of the biggest advancements in DevOps to date.

 ### <br>Professional Roles